 Consider strengthening and restructuring the staff of the FIU so as to encourage self-sufficiency and operational independence.
-With regard to staffing, section 3(2) of the FIUTTA states as follows: The FIU shall consist of such number of suitably qualified public officers including a Director and Deputy Director as may be necessary, for the performance of its functions and may include- public officers, appointed, assigned, seconded or transferred from another Ministry or statutory corporation to the FIU; and Officers and other persons appointed on contract by the Permanent Secretary of the Ministry of Finance.
+18(2) of the FIU Act and made available to the public.
+The reports are also published on the FIU website www.fiu.gov.tt .
+The FIU 2012 Annual Report is completed and should be available to the public within the first quarter of 2013. • With regard to staffing, section 3(2) of the FIUTTA states as follows: - The FIU shall consist of such number of suitably qualified public officers including a Director and Deputy Director as may be necessary, for the performance of its functions and may include- - public officers, appointed, assigned, seconded or transferred from another Ministry or statutory corporation to the FIU; and - Officers and other persons appointed on contract by the Permanent Secretary of the Ministry of Finance.
 In order to demonstrate its growth and effectiveness, checks and balances are installed at three (3) levels.
 Four levels a) Maintenance of Statistics Section 9 of the Financial Intelligence Unit of Trinidad and Tobago Act No 11 of 2009, specifically requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on- (a) suspicious transaction or suspicious activity reports received and transmitted to law enforcement; (b) money laundering investigations and convictions; (c) property frozen, seized and confiscated; and (d) International requests for mutual legal assistance or other co-operation.
 The above statistics will provide information regarding ML and TF trends. b) The Installation of a Reporting Mechanism within the FIU